-The new TV immediately turned heads due to its sheer size, but dig a little deeper and it becomes clear this isn’t just another massive TV for the early-adopting one percent.
+The new TV immediately turned heads due to its sheer size, but dig a little deeper and it becomes clear this isn’t just another massive TV for the early-adopting 1 percent.
 This is a shot across LG’s OLED bow, and it could very well be an OLED killer in the long term.

 To understand why MicroLED is such a big deal, we need a quick refresher on how modern-day TVs work: Presently, what we call LED TVs are really LCD panels with a bunch of LED lights behind them.
-LCD screens can’t make their own light, so it’s necessary to shine light behind them in order to get a picture.
+LCD screens can’t make their own light, so it’s necessary to shine a light behind them in order to get a picture.

-The reason OLED TVs get such great reviews is because OLED panels are what we call an “emissive display” technology.
+The reason OLED TVs get such great reviews is that OLED panels are what we call an “emissive display” technology.
 Each pixel in an OLED screen makes its own light — no backlights necessary.
 The advantages of an emissive display like OLED are perfect black levels, excellent color, and near-perfect off-angle viewing — in a nutshell, OLED is excellent at everything LCD/LED TVs are not.
 The downside to OLED?
 Because they are made with organic compounds, they are expensive to make, somewhat limited in brightness, and can suffer burn-in under the most excruciating viewing scenarios.

 Rich Shibley/Digital Trends